 - Washing: Rinse thoroughly under cold water to remove any dirt.

-- Cooking: Damsons can be used in jams, jellies, or desserts.
+- Cooking: Use Damsons in jams, jellies, or desserts.
 They have a tart flavor.

 - Preserving: Damsons can be frozen or made into preserves.